 Around the house are a diverse variety of native and non-native shrubs which provide year-round interest.
 A long-standing boxwood maze dramatically claims the front and center yard, while rock gardens, perennial cut flower gardens, shade gardens and a native wildflower garden grace every nook and cranny between the Inn, the lawn, the Garden House and the parking.
 To the east of the house is a park-like grove of majestic, old black walnuts, one of whom has a most unique form with large branches draping all the way to the ground and then sweeping back up again.
 People have said this tree reminds them of the form of the live oaks down in the low country.
 Many a happy couple have said their vows in her shade!

 The path from the Inn to the Garden House will lead you through the cutting garden, home to culinary herbs and vegetables for the kitchen’s use as well as flowers for cutting and arranging for the dining tables, foyer and bathroom.
-We grow to the request of the Executive Chef as well as the requests of the breakfast chefs.
 Basil, rosemary, chives, parsley, cilantro, dill, oregano, several varieties of mint, heirloom tomatoes, peppers, kale, squash and zucchini are among the tasty morsels organically grown in the cutting garden.
 You will also find colorful flowers and foliage for cutting all season long.
 Dahlia, zinnias, hydrangeas and sunflowers are among our favorites.

 The short walk to town down our shady lane will take you along a road that runs parallel to the railroad tracks and over Spring Creek via a restored historic foot traffic only red trestle bridge.
 You can get lost in time on the bridge; you won’t know what century you are in!